Adaptive multiplication of rank-structured matrices in linear complexity: Introduction

-This article presents an entirely new approach to approximating the product of two $\mathcal{H}^2$-matrices: it has been known for some time that the product can be represented \emph{exactly} as an $\mathcal{H}^2$-matrix with a refined block structure and significantly larger local ranks \cite[Chapter~7.8]{BO10}, but this representation is computationally far too expensive to be of practical use, although of linear complexity.
-In this paper, two algorithms are presented that address both issues.
+This article presents an entirely new approach to approximating the product of two $\mathcal{H}^2$-matrices: it has been known for some time that the product can be represented \emph{exactly} as an $\mathcal{H}^2$-matrix with a refined block structure, cf. Section~\ref{se:coarsening}, and ``induced'' cluster bases of significantly larger local ranks \cite[Chapter~7.8]{BO10}, cf. Section~\ref{se:induced_bases}, but this representation is computationally far too expensive to be of practical use, although of linear complexity.
+In order to obtain a useful approximation of the product, this intermediate representation has to be re-compressed.
+In this paper, two algorithms are presented that together perform this task.
 The first algorithm constructs a low-rank approximation of the product in a refined block structure arising implicitly during the computation, and the second algorithm transforms this intermediate block structure into a coarser block structure prescribed by the user while preserving the given accuracy.
+Splitting the computation into two algorithms is motivated by the fact that the complexity of the second algorithm depends \emph{cubically} on the rank, so applying it directly to the uncompressed induced cluster bases would be far too time-consuming.
+The first algorithm significantly reduces the ranks of the cluster bases without hurting the approximation quality and thereby allows the second algorithm to work efficiently.

+For the simpler structure of hierarchical matrices, a similar approach has been investigated in \cite{DOHAMU19}: the exact product is represented by lists of low-rank updates that are then compressed locally.
+For $\mathcal{H}^2$-matrices, the intermediate representation of the exact result can be made far more efficient than for hierarchical matrices, but the compression into a final $\mathcal{H}^2$-matrix is considerably more challenging.

 We will see that both algorithms have linear complexity under certain conditions, so that the entire $\mathcal{H}^2$-matrix multiplication can be performed in linear complexity, too.
 For the first algorithm, a locally adaptive error control strategy is presented, while for the second algorithm, the relative error can be controlled reliably for every single block of the resulting $\mathcal{H}^2$-matrix.
+The complexity analysis relies implicitly on the assumption that the products can be represented by $\mathcal{H}^2$-matrices with low ranks.

+Compared to sampling algorithms \cite{LILUYI11,HATO24,LEMA22}, the compression algorithm presented here can guarantee a given accuracy and does not rely on special structures like hierarchically semi-separable matrices.

 Numerical experiments show that the entire procedure is signficantly faster than previous algorithms for hierarchical matrices and indicate that indeed linear complexity is reached in practice, even for fairly complicated block structures appearing in the context of boundary element methods on two-dimensional surfaces in three-dimensional space.